-Arborvitae trees are native to eastern Asia and North America.
-They are evergreen trees or shrubs from the cypress family.
-Easy to grow and maintain, they come in a variety of shapes and sizes, like the American arborvitae that is wide and cone shaped, while the pyramidalis, are skinnier.
+Arborvitae Trees, Thuja, are native to eastern Asia and North America.
+Arborvitae Trees are evergreens from the cypress family.
+Easy to grow and maintain, they come in a variety of shapes and sizes, like the American arborvitae tree that is wide and cone shaped, while the pyramidalis, are skinnier.
 The globe arborvitae is a rounded shrub that will only grow to a few feet off the ground.
 Arborvitae trees have scale like leaves that are soft to the touch, rather than prickly.
 Arborvitae trees prefer colder climates to warmer ones.

-An annual pruning keeps them in the desirable shape; pruning is best done once in the fall or early winter.
-It is important to provide an Arborvitae with some winter protection against damage from ice and snow.
-While Arborvitae trees prefer slightly acidic soil, they will grow in a variety of soils, from clay to sandy loam.
+With the Thuja Tree an annual pruning keeps them in the desirable shape; pruning is best done once in the fall or early winter.
+It is important to provide an Arborvitae Tree with some winter protection against damage from ice and snow.
+While Arborvitae Trees prefer slightly acidic soil, they will grow in a variety of soils, from clay to sandy loam.
 Preferring moist, well drained soil, they will tolerate extremes.
-These trees will grow well in full sun of partial shade and are extremely popular as a fencing or hedgerow plant.
+Thuja trees will grow well in full sun of partial shade and are extremely popular as a fencing or hedgerow plant.